thunder-red-star/AL_JWJ/README.md

 # TNPG: JWJ
-Roster: Jefford Shau, William Vongphanith, William Kirmayer
+Roster: Jefford Shau, William Vongphanith, Jacob Kirmayer

 ## ALTester
 Basically works by creating an OrderedArrayList, then adds a pile of numbers to it (including one that is out of order, to test our search placer), then prints the OrderedArrayList.
 After, it removes some numbers from the OrderedArrayList.